9Alpha9/travel-web/README.md

     'redirect'      => env('GOOGLE_REDIRECT'),
 ],
 ```

-Next add this code to .env
+## Next Add This Code Into .env
+This is important, please add this code into your .env files for **GOOGLE CLIENT** and please register your account for add **GOOGLE CLIENT ID**.
 ```bash
 GOOGLE_CLIENT_ID=your-client-ID
 GOOGLE_APP_SECRET=google-secreat-key